 During the program, you will explore the diverse uses of spreadsheets in the office environment and learn to use the fundamental and advanced features of Microsoft Excel with ease.
 You will use advanced formulas and functions to perform calculations, link to Excel data for mail merge and develop a custom Excel application.

 You will also learn to use PowerPoint presentation software and will receive an introduction to the Microsoft Access data management system.
 You will receive hands-on training in the use of email for online communication through an introduction to Outlook.

 You will learn to use desktop publishing functions by producing publications such as letterheads, flyers and brochures.
 You will then use all of your new skills to complete a variety of practical projects.

 In addition to these technical skills, you will learn the basics of accounting.
 The program teaches fundamental concepts, principles and procedures to those with no previous knowledge of bookkeeping.
 You will also develop skills in effective job searching in today’s competitive and changing employment market.
 You will have opportunities to explore self-assessment, networking, resumes, interviews, portfolios and career planning.

-As a graduate of the Administrative Assistant certificate, you will understand best office practices using the latest technology and you will be qualified to provide administrative support in the areas of government, service organizations, hospitality, tourism, insurance, finance, real estate, transportation and education.
+As a graduate of the Administrative Assistant certificate, you will understand best office practices using the latest technology and you will be qualified to provide administrative support in the areas of government, service organizations, hospitality, tourism, insurance, finance, real estate, transportation, education and more.

 About Online Learning